 - 1. NGOs who have a Negotiated Partnership Arrangement or other partnerships with MFAT - 2.
 Activities in which the New Zealand organisation adds little or no value, i.e. is acting only as a conduit to transfer funds - 3.
 Promotion of, or engagement in, religious or political activities - 4.
 Stand-alone feasibility studies and/or pure research (activities with small research components that comprise up to 20% of the total budget and clearly contribute to activity implementation will be considered) - 5.
 Fees or costs associated with an international branch or overseas partner of the applicant where the partner cannot demonstrate added value to the activity - 6.
 Retrospective activities - 7.
 Activities that build in profit margins beyond reasonable market rates - 8.
-Activities that appear to require indefinite funding support to achieve sustainable outcomes
+Activities that appear to require indefinite funding support to achieve sustainable outcomes - 9.
+Advocacy activities within New Zealand - 10.
+Activities that predominantly are the supply of goods and services for which MFAT considers a more appropriate route is via a competitive procurement process

-9 See footnote 2 on page 2.
+&lt;sup>8 See footnote 2 on page 2.